Henry Ford: Florida and Georgia residences and community

 He also had a vacation home (known today as the "Ford Plantation") in Richmond Hill, Georgia, which is now a private community.
 Ford started buying land in this area and eventually owned 70,000 acres (110 square miles) there.
 In 1936, Ford broke ground for a beautiful Greek revival style mansion on the banks of the Ogeechee River on the site of a 1730s plantation.
 The grand house, made of Savannah-gray brick, had marble steps, air conditioning, and an elevator.
 It sat on 55 acre of manicured lawns and flowering gardens.
-The house became the center of social gatherings with visitations by the Vanderbilts, Rockefellers, and the DuPonts.
+The house became the center of social gatherings with visits by the Vanderbilts, Rockefellers, and the DuPonts.
 It remains the centerpiece of The Ford Plantation today.
 Ford converted the 1870s-era rice mill into his personal research laboratory and powerhouse and constructed a tunnel from there to the new home, providing it with steam.
-He contributed substantially to the community, building a chapel and schoolhouse and employing numerous local residents.
+He contributed substantially to the community, building a chapel and schoolhouse and employing numerous residents.

 Preserving Americana

-Ford had an interest in "Americana".
+Ford had an interest in Americana.
 In the 1920s, he began work to turn Sudbury, Massachusetts, into a themed historical village.
-He moved the schoolhouse supposedly referred to in the "Mary Had a Little Lamb" nursery rhyme from Sterling, Massachusetts, and purchased the historic Wayside Inn.
+He moved the Redstone schoolhouse, supposedly referred to in the "Mary Had a Little Lamb" nursery rhyme, from Sterling, Massachusetts, and purchased the historic Wayside Inn.
 The historical village plan never came to fruition.
 He repeated the concept of collecting historic structures with the creation of Greenfield Village in Dearborn, Michigan.
 It may have inspired the creation of Old Sturbridge Village as well.
 About the same time, he began collecting materials for his museum, which had a theme of practical technology.
 It was opened in 1929 as the Edison Institute.
 The museum has been greatly modernized and is still open today.